germanoeich/nirn-proxy/README.md

 Global ratelimits are handled by a single node on the cluster, however this affinity is soft.
 There is no concept of leader or elections and if this node leaves, the cluster will simply pick a new one.
 This is a bottleneck and might increase tail latency, but the other options were either too complex, required an external storage, or would require quorum for the proxy to function.
 Webhooks and other requests with no token bypass this mechanism completely.

 The best deployment strategy for the cluster is to kill nodes one at a time, preferably with the replacement node already up.

+### Bearer Tokens

+Bearer tokens are first class citizens.
+They are treated differently than bot tokens, while bot queues are long lived and never get evicted, Bearer queues are put into an LRU and are spread out by their token hash instead of by the path hash.
+This provides a more even spread of bearer queues across nodes in the cluster.
+In addition, Bearer globals are always handled locally.
+You can control how many bearer queues to keep at any time with the MAX_BEARER_COUNT env var.

 ### Profiling